Skip to main content

 1. Delete the existing relationship

-2. Create a new one with the correct type/target
+2. Create a new one with the correct type and target

 Next: Real-Time Collaboration - Write together with co-authors simultaneously.